null2264/ThinkPad-L460-OpenCore/README.md

 5. Add one of the script's result to `MLB`, `SystemSerialNumber`, and `SystemUUID`
 7. Replace `ROM` with your MAC Address (`System Preferences -> Network -> Ethernet -> Advanced -> Hardware -> MAC Address`, then remove all the colons `:`).
 Or you can also try using a real Apple MAC Address
 8. Save and Reboot
 9. Check the Serial Number validity.
-Repeat step 5 and choose different result (or generate new set of SMBIOS) if you saw `Valid Purchase Date`
+Repeat step 5 and choose different result (or generate new set of SMBIOS) until you find invalid Serial Number

 #### Disable S3/S4